-- 4.5.5 Full-time students on Graduate Certificates, Graduate Diplomas and Preparatory Studies courses who fail to achieve 120 credits will; - a. only study modules previously failed or deferred or substitutes for failed modules; - b. be in a position to recover any failure - c. not have exceeded the maximum registration period for their award. - 4.5.6 Part-time students on Graduate Certificates, Graduate Diplomas and Preparatory Studies courses, in order to continue from one year to the next, will; - a. be in a position to recover any failure - b. have no more than 20 credits outstanding from modules already studies - c. not have exceeded the maximum registration period for their award. - 4.5.7 For students on postgraduate and Master's qualifications lasting more than one year, in order to continue from one year to the next, will; - a. be in a position to recover any failure - b. not exceed the maximum period over which an award or interim award may be studied - c.
-For students on Professional Doctorates, must successfully complete all Level 8 taught modules before submission of doctoral thesis/portfolio.
+- 4.5.5 Full-time students on Graduate Certificates, Graduate Diplomas and Preparatory Studies courses who fail to achieve 120 credits will; - a. only study modules previously failed or deferred or substitutes for failed modules; - b. be in a position to recover any failure - c. not have exceeded the maximum registration period for their award. - 4.5.6 Part-time students on Graduate Certificates, Graduate Diplomas and Preparatory Studies courses, in order to continue from one year to the next, will; - a. be in a position to recover any failure - b. have no more than 20 credits outstanding from modules already studies - c. not have exceeded the maximum registration period for their award. - 4.5.7 Students on postgraduate and Master's qualifications lasting more than one year, in order to continue from one year to the next, will; - a. be in a position to recover any failure - b. not exceed the maximum period over which an award or interim award may be studied - c.
+For students on Professional Doctorates, must successfully complete all level 8 taught modules before submission of doctoral thesis/portfolio. - 4.5.8 Students intending to progress onto level 7 of an Integrated Masters course must achieve a minimum of a lower second class degree classification on completion of level 6 according to the calculations in table 5.2.